Utrecht queer history

 2007Annie Brouwer-Korf Award

-Annual LGBTI+ City Award
+Annual LGBTIQ+ City Award

 2017Utrecht Pride